pemcg/manageiq-automation-howto-guide/chapter15/customising_vm_provisioning.md

 #### Step 4

-Now we edit our copied _Provision VM from Template_ State Machine Instance to add the AddDisk and StartVM Instance URIs to the appropriate steps...
+Now we edit our copied _Provision VM from Template_ State Machine Instance to add the AddDisk and StartVM Instance URIs to the appropriate steps:
 <br> <br>

 ![screenshot](images/screenshot18.png?)